-Makoto+ members have access to new haiku (like this page) every Friday with audio, explanation, and vocabulary notes.
+Makoto+ Shogun members have access to almost a hundred haiku lessons (like this page) with audio, explanation, and vocabulary notes.
 Culture and language go hand in hand, and this is especially true with haiku.
 Enjoy!

 季語 kigo seasonal words - Within the poem, at least one word or phrase should symbolize one of the four seasons.

 切れ字 kireji cutting words - These are small words that often function as a placeholder so the verse has the right number of moras.
 They also function to give a certain emotional or sentimental flavor to the poem.

 With Fragrant plum blossoms | the sun is peeking out | on this mountain trail

 - うめが香 scent of plum flowers [うめ (Japanese apricot); が (archaic and literary for の (‘s)); 香 (fragrance; scent; smell) is literary for 香り]

 - に for; by; with (the scent of plum flowers)

 - のっと [onomatopoeia which is describing the way the sun is suddenly peeking itself out; not used commonly. にょっきり(と) would be the word for it in today’s Japanese, which sounds very casual; the use of のっと is very whimsical here; it’s possible Bashou is also thinking of 「祝詞」 which is also pronounced のっと. 祝詞 is a Shinto ritual prayer.
 If so, it is a mixture of the whimsical and the sublime.]

 - 日の出る (a mountain trail where) the sun is peeking out / coming out